huggingface/optimum/docs/README.md

 ## Testing documentation examples

-Good documentation oftens comes with an example of how a specific function or class should be used.
+Good documentation often comes with an example of how a specific function or class should be used.
 Each model class should contain at least one example showcasing how to use this model class in inference. *E.g.* the class [Wav2Vec2ForCTC](https://huggingface.co/docs/transformers/model_doc/wav2vec2#transformers.Wav2Vec2ForCTC)